fantaisie-software/purebasic/README.md

 where `<your GitHub username>` is whatever user name you registered your GitHub account with.

+# Credits

+The list of third party components used in this project, with due credits to their authors and license terms.
+More details can be found inside the folder of each asset.

+## Silk Icon Set

+- [`PureBasicIDE/data/SilkTheme/`][SilkTheme]

+The __Silk Icon Theme__ included with PureBasic and SpiderBasic IDEs is based on [Mark James]'s __[Silk icon set 1.3]__, released under [CC-BY-2.5].
+Some icons were slightly modified by [Timo «Freak» Harter].

+[CC-BY-2.5]: https://creativecommons.org/licenses/by/2.5/ "Creative Commons Attribution 2.5 Generic"
+[Silk icon set 1.3]: http://www.famfamfam.com/lab/icons/silk/ "Visit the Silk Icons page at www.famfamfam.com"

+# Acknowledgements

+Our gratitude goes out to all those who helped us improve PureBasic and SpiderBasic in the course of time.
+The list is quite long, and we refer you to the Acknowledgements section of the [PureBasic][AcknPB] and [SpiderBasic][AcknSB] documentation for more details.

+Here follows a list of people who contributed to the assets found in this repository.
+The list is still in the making and incomplete, and we apologise for any temporary omissions.

+- __[Gary «Kale» Willoughby]__ — for designing the [default theme] of the PureBasic IDE.
+- __[Timo «Freak» Harter]__ — for the IDE, the Debugger, many commands and great ideas.
+PureBasic wouldn't be the same without him!
+- __Fabien Laboureur__ — for designing the [SpiderBasic logo].

 # License

 - [`LICENSE`][GPL License] — GPLv3